Richie Jerimovich: Other attributes

 Richie may or may not be a practicing Roman Catholic but nonetheless he speaks out a prayer at the beginning of season four.
-Unlike Carmy ("famously unforthcoming"), Richie is charming, quick-witted, and funny.
+Unlike Carmy Richie is charming, quick-witted, and funny.
 Show creator Storer has cited his friend Christopher Zucchero as an element of the inspiration for the character of Richie.

+His butt-cheek "piss Calvin" tattoo is revealed after Sydney stabs him in the butt in "Review."
 In season one, Richie wears "Branded T-shirts, long sleeves, and baseball raglans are all part of his wardrobe, along with a wedding ring that's a vestige of his broken marriage."
 GQ described his key season one costume elements as "Adidas high-tops, wonderfully swishy track pants, and [a] black Members Only jacket you could spend a lifetime thrifting for."
 Following a makeover by the Ever glam squad, Richie starts wearing suits.
+In the series finale, Richie wears an Adidas Firebird jacket on his international flight to Japan.

+According to Chris Storer, "Richie was either at the Monster tour or Rage and Wu-Tang at the Rosemont."

+Richie uses a lot of Italian-American slang, some of which Moss-Bachrach gets from a Teamster friend he met on a movie job he had years before The Bear.

+Moss-Bachrach is an accomplished singer and guitarist who has performed in character in the HBO series Girls and the AMC series NOS4A2.
+In addition to car singing Taylor Swift, Richie sings fragments of the arias "Una furtiva lagrima" from L'elisir d'amore by Gaetano Donizetti and "Largo al factotum" from The Barber of Seville by Gioachino Rossini, the Spanish-language happy birthday song ("¡Feliz cumpleaños a ti!") in season 3, and a couple of lines from "The 3:10 to Yuma" (1957) in season 4.